 Watch an Online Webinar

 Are you a registered dietitian who is seeking to complete a graduate degree while continuing to work?
-Learn about our 100% online Master of Science program in Nutrition and Dietetics in this short webinar.
+Learn about our 100% online Master of Science program in Nutrition and Dietetics in this 17 minute webinar.

 Watch the Webinar

 Friesen's Passion is Helping Others Make Healthier Food Choices

 Change is coming to the field of nutrition and dietetics and professor Carol Friesen is ready for it.

 Nutrition and Dietetics Student Likes Program She Can Put on Pause

 When discussing her graduate work, it is only fitting that Jenny Anttonen would use the term “digestible.”